 - In the Colchester and Ellerslie areas, the Henschel brothers, and Otto and Ludwig Schiewe were two of the larger outfits.

 Meanwhile, as Edmonton's population grew, the demand for fresh milk products increased.
 Strathcona and Clover Bar farmers quickly started to increase their herds to fill this need.
 People like Syd Ottewell and others in the Bremner district had built up large enough dairy herds to require the building of a butter and cheese factory in the district in 1906.
-It was the Colchester - Salisbury district that was eventually to be nick-named the Dairy Belt of Alberta.
+It was the Colchester - Salisbury district that was eventually to be nick-named the Dairy Belt of Edmonton.

 Before 1910, Herman Graunke, Adolf Job and Fred Fuhrhop had started delivery of milk from their dairy herds.
 Later Henry Fuhrhop, John Fried, Emil and David Paul, Adolf Hoppe and Robert Simpson joined them.
 By mid-century, the Seutter families, Stannard brothers, Hipkins, Wannacotts and Grays had producing herds.